GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-basic/README.md

     $ cd gke-networking-recipes/multi-cluster-ingress/multi-cluster-ingress-basic
     ```

+2. Set up Environment variables

+    ```bash
+    export PROJECT=$(gcloud config get-value project) # or your preferred project export GKE1_REGION=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-1 export GKE2_REGIOn=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-2
+    ```

-2. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../cluster-setup.md)
+3. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../../cluster-setup.md#Multi-cluster-environment-basic)

-3. Now follow the steps for cluster registration with Hub and enablement of Multi-cluster Ingress.
+4. Now follow the steps for cluster registration with Hub and enablement of Multi-cluster Ingress.

     There are two manifests in this folder: